-There was only one thing that made this sales group different than most other sales teams — it was entirely female.
-There wasn't a man in the room and she preferred it that way.
+There was only one thing that made this sales group different from most other sales teams — it was entirely female.
+There wasn't a man in the room, and she preferred it that way.
 Her team produced results.

 Seem strange?
 It shouldn't because it's slowly becoming the norm.
 And with good reason — women are the best salespeople.
 Sure, I might be out on a limb with this one, but it's true.
 Women have a definite advantage over men.

 What do Dell's Law, computers and customers all have in common?